apicgg/vite-mern-template/README.md

 npm run dev:fe
 ```

-- Remove the .git folder and initialize your own git repository.
+- Remove the .git and .github folder and initialize your own git repository.

 ## TODO